 Facebook’s ad revenues

-Emphasis on mobile and digital advertising
+Emphasis on mobile advertising